Skip to main content

 Population Health Research & Analytics

 The Population Health Research & Analytics specialization prepares you to produce convincing and scientifically sound information about population health.
 You'll evaluate the effectiveness of interventions and provide the basis for improving health policies and programs.
-This specialization is offered online synchronous and on-campus.

 Health Management & Policy

 The Health Management & Policy specialization gives you the skills needed to manage health delivery systems effectively and efficiently.
 You'll learn to analyze health policies and communicate to affect change.
-This specialization is offered online asynchronous, online synchronous, and on-campus.

 Accelerated MPH Degree

-You can also earn a bachelor's in Public Health Education and master's in Public Health in five years.
+You can earn a bachelor's in Public Health Education and master's in Public Health in five years.
 Earn both degrees 100% online through our Public Health (Accelerated BS/MPH).

 Master's in Public Health Online or On-Campus